stefan-wuensch/tmp/README.md

 # HUIT-Nagios

-A collection of code, configurations and documentation for HUIT Nagios https://nagios.huit.harvard.edu/
+This repo is a collection of code, configurations and documentation for HUIT Nagios: https://nagios.huit.harvard.edu/

 ## Documentation